BioNTech eyes construction start for African mRNA vaccine factory in mid-2022 | Health

 BioNTech eyes construction start for African mRNA vaccine factory in mid-2022

-BioNTech, which developed the western world's most widely used COVID-19 shots with partner Pfizer, will initially build a production line with 50 million doses annual capacity that could be used to make vaccines for such diseases as malaria and tuberculosis as well as for COVID-19, the company said in a statement and through a spokesperson.
-This will be branched out into a wider production network making several hundred millions of mRNA vaccine doses per year with the goal to transfer ownership and know-how to partners on the continent, the biotech firm added.
+BioNTech on Tuesday signed an agreement with the Rwandan government and Institut Pasteur de Dakar in Senegal on the construction of the first mRNA vaccine manufacturing facility in Africa starting in mid-2022, to help the continent ease health inequalities compared with other world regions.

-BioNTech on Tuesday signed an agreement with the Rwandan government and Institut Pasteur de Dakar in Senegal on the construction of a first mRNA vaccine manufacturing facility in Africa starting in mid-2022, to help the continent ease health inequalities compared with other world regions.
-BioNTech, which developed the western world's most widely used COVID-19 shots with partner Pfizer, will initially build a production line with 50 million doses annual capacity that could be used to make vaccines for such diseases as malaria and tuberculosis as well as for COVID-19, the company said in a statement and through a spokesperson.
+BioNTech on Tuesday signed an agreement with the Rwandan government and Institut Pasteur de Dakar in Senegal on the construction of the first mRNA vaccine manufacturing facility in Africa starting in mid-2022, to help the continent ease health inequalities compared with other world regions.
+BioNTech, which developed the western world's most widely used COVID-19 shots with partner Pfizer, will initially build a production line with an annual capacity of 50 million doses that could be used to make vaccines for such diseases as malaria and tuberculosis as well as for COVID-19, the company said in a statement and through a spokesperson.

-This will be branched out into a wider production network making several hundred millions of mRNA vaccine doses per year with the goal to transfer ownership and know-how to partners on the continent, the biotech firm added.
-"Our goal is to develop vaccines in the African Union and to establish sustainable vaccine production capabilities to jointly improve medical care in Africa," said BioNTech Chief Executive Ugur Sahin.
+This will be branched out into a wider production network making several hundred million mRNA vaccine doses per year with the goal of transferring ownership and know-how to partners on the continent, the biotech firm added.
+"Our goal is to develop vaccines in the African Union and to establish sustainable vaccine production capabilities to jointly improve medical care in Africa," BioNTech Chief Executive Ugur Sahin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)